 Understanding the value of your case helps to inform you on how to pursue a claim.
 For example, information about the value of your case is crucial to determining the amount to request in a demand letter.
 If the opposing party is unwilling to settle the claim for the amount demanded, knowing the value of your case will help you determine whether to move forward with litigation.
 Ultimately, it is your decision whether your claim is valuable enough to pursue.

 The above outlines a few reasons it is important to accurately assess your claim before moving forward.
 Attorneys Sean Foss or Sarah Aaberg can help you determine the value of your case.
-Contact O’Keeffe O’Brien Lyson Foss in Fargo, North Dakota to discuss your case or call 701-235-8000 or 877-235-8002.
+Contact O’Keeffe O’Brien Lyson Attorneys in Fargo, North Dakota to discuss your case or call 701-235-8000 or 877-235-8002.